beatgubler/react-base-app/README.md

 ## Known issues/concerns
-* firebase security rules are not restrictive enough
+* firebase security rules are not restrictive enough.